-HB 97 would exclude Medicare Supplement Insurance offered by employers or employer groups to employees or former employees from the definition of "Medicare supplement policy."
-The bill would conform the Florida definition of Medicare supplement policy to that in federal law, NAIC Model acts, and the laws of 38 other states that have adopted the NAIC Model.
+CS for HB 97 would exclude Medicare Supplement Insurance offered to employees or former employees by employers that have at least 50 employees at issue from the definition of "Medicare supplement policy."
+The CSI would bring the Florida definition of Medicare supplement policy closer to that found in federal law, NAIC Model acts, and the laws of 38 other states that have adopted the NAIC Model - the latter do not limit the employer exemption to those employers having at least 50 employees.

-Policies issued in Florida would still be subject to provisions of the Insurance Code other than Part VIII of Chapter 627, F. S. Medicare supplement policies issued outside of Florida which cover Florida residents would be exempt from any regulation by the state of Florida, and OIR would have no authority to assist Florida insured individuals that have problems with or complaints about the insurer.
+Policies issued in Florida would still be subject to provisions of the Insurance Code other than Part VIII of Chapter 627, F. S. Medicare supplement policies issued outside of Florida which cover Florida residents would be exempt from any regulation by the state of Florida, and OIR would have no authority to assist Florida-insured individuals that have problems with or complaints about the insurer.
 However, the latter policies would be regulated by applicable federal law and the law of the state where the policy was issued.